-In Chinese Medicine, we believe that every season gives us the opportunity to strengthen and balance the organ systems.
+In Traditional East Asian Medicine, we believe that every season gives us the opportunity to strengthen and balance the organ systems.

 In the Autumn, we strengthen and balance the Lungs.